kaylaagh/cse15l-lab-reports/index.md

 ## **Part 3: Run Some Commands**
 - Step 1: Running Commands
- There are infinite amount of commands we can run such as
+ There are infinite amount of commands we can run.
+Try running the commands `cd`, `ls`, `pwd`, `mkdir`, and `cp` a few times to see what happens!
+Here are some other commands you can try as well:

   `cd ~`